encode/django-rest-framework/docs/examples/views.rst

 We're going to start off with a simple example, that demonstrates a few things:

 #.
-Creating resources.
+Creating views.
 #.
-Linking resources.
+Linking views.
 #.
-Writing method handlers on resources.
+Writing method handlers on views.
 #.
-Adding form validation to resources.
+Adding form validation to views.

-First we'll define two resources in our urlconf.
+First we'll define two views in our urlconf.

 ``urls.py``